When Compliant Buildings Become Public News

 Certified member of the Legionella Control Association (LCA) and trusted nationwide by high-stakes sectors like Healthcare and Housing.

-Legionella WATCH logo: Lighthouse with red, yellow, and green lights above blue waves.
+Legionella Watch logo with a black lighthouse and red, yellow, green lights over blue waves

-Facilities Management Awards UK 2025 logo with colorful geometric design.
+Facilities Management Awards UK 2025 logo with multicolor geometric design and gray text

 A different kind of Legionella risk